catauggie/NeuroSeg-NSG/README.md

-# U-Net Model for Live/Dead Cell Segmentation on Trypan Blue-Stained Images
+# NeuroSeg-NSGA: Optimizing U-Net for neuron segmentation in unstained microscopy images using NSGA-II

-This repository contains code and configurations for training a U-Net model to segment live and dead cells on trypan blue–stained images, commonly used in biomedical image analysis.
-The model focuses on accurately identifying and distinguishing cells based on their staining properties in bright-field images, a crucial step in many biological experiments.
+This repository provides the code and configuration files for training a U-Net model designed to segment live and dead cells in unstained images.
+Masks were obtained from images with trypan blue staining - a widely used in biomedical research to assess cell viability.

 ## Contents: